African American Workers at Omaha's Railroads & Stockyards

 African American Work and Business

 This page explores the history of African American work and business in Omaha.
-The topic has been broken into three main sections: the stockyards, the businesses of Twenty-fourth Street, and employment with the Union Pacific Railroad.
+The topic has been broken into three main sections: the stockyards, the businesses of 24th Street, and employment with the Union Pacific Railroad.
 The stockyards (and the meat-packing plants associated with them) were a major factor in attracting African Americans to the city.
-Twenty-fourth Street was the center of North Omaha's African American community during the 1930s, 1940s, and 1950s, but deteriorated during the turbulent years of the Civil Rights Movement.
+Twenty-fourth Street was the center of North Omaha's African American community during the 1930s, 1940s, and 1950s, but deteriorated during the turbulent years of the civil rights movement.
 In recent years, there have been efforts to revitalize the district.
 The Union Pacific Railroad began employing African Americans as strikebreakers during the Great Railroad Strike of 1877, and later offered African Americans jobs as porters, cooks, and waiters.
 Although these jobs were service-based, they generally paid much better than jobs available in the South and were therefore well-respected within Omaha’s Black community.

 Twenty-Fourth Street - 24th & Lake Business District